bigfix/developer.bigfix.com/site/reference/types/client.md

 # administrator &lt;string&gt; of &lt;client&gt; : setting

-If the administrator named in the &lt;string&lt; is enabled on the given &lt;client&lt; computer, this property returns a setting with the given name and the value &#39;allow.&#39; For instance, if the name of the administrator is joe_admin, then the client would return a setting object with the name &#39;joe_admin&#39; and a value of &#39;allow&#39;.
+If the administrator named in the &lt;string&gt; is enabled on the given &lt;client&gt; computer, this property returns a setting with the given name and the value &#39;allow.&#39; For instance, if the name of the administrator is joe_admin, then the client would return a setting object with the name &#39;joe_admin&#39; and a value of &#39;allow&#39;.
 Casting this as a string would return &#39;joe_admin=allow&#39;.

 # administrator of &lt;client&gt; : setting